K1ntus/Nicolas-Cage-Space-Simulator/README.md

 The goal of this game is to rule every planets of a galactic system.
 A board is generated with a maximum number of planets, and have at least 2 planets.

-At the beginning of the game, every planets are "neutral" (ie. they never attack someone and don't produce garrison troup), but there's two planets which are automatically attributed.
+At the beginning of the game, every planets are "neutral" (ie. they never attack someone and don't produce garrison troop), but there's two planets which are automatically attributed.
 The first one to the human player, the other one to an Artificial Intelligence.

-Each planets have specific parameters, that affect the ships caracteristics:
+Each planets have specific parameters, that affect the ships characteristics:
 * ***Produce speed***: The number of ships produced/seconds
 * ***Ship's speed***: The speed(in pixels) of a ship on board.
 * ***Ship's power***: The damage dealt by a ship when it reach an hostile destination